 Unauthorized use - infringement

-If someone uses your invention, design, trademark, or copyright without permission, the person is infringing.
-You must also make sure not to infringe on the rights of others
+If someone uses your invention, design, trademark, or copyrighted work without permission, it may be an infringement of your rights.
+You must also make sure not to infringe on the rights of others.

-You apply for a patent for your invention, protection of your trademark or your design at PRV.
+You apply for a patent for your invention and protection of your trademark or your design at PRV.
 If your application is approved, you will receive a registered exclusive right.

-Copyright occurs when the work is created, such as when a text is written or a computer program is encoded.
-You do not apply for that.
+Copyright arises automatically when the work is created, for example when you write a text or encode a computer program.
+You do not need to apply for it.

 Prevent unauthorized use

 Often, infringements occur due to ignorance.
-Start by contacting the person responsible and tell them that you have the exclusive right.
+Start by contacting the person you think has infringed and tell them that you have the exclusive right.

-If someone knowingly commits infringement, you can report the crime in order to bring charges.
+If someone knowingly commits infringement, you can report the crime in order to the Police.

 Different types of infringements